-I rode bastidy back until I got in the rear of the main body, stopt a number of them, and implored them to return.
-I explained matters to them, told them to fear nothing, offered with half a dozen more to go between them and all danger, and reminded them that the opportunity of that night would be their last-that the moment it was known in the country that the reformers were timid and fearful without cause, Sir Francis would instantly gain numbers.
-But it was of no use.
-To successive groups I spoke in vain.
-Neither threats§ nor coaxing could induce them to go to the City.
-I tried to find even fiftyor forty to go to town, but the reply was, "we will go in the day light but not in the dark."
-Of these many wenthome that evening, and although about 200 had joined us during the night, we were 200 less numerous on the Wednesday morning.
+coaxing could induce them to go to the city.
+I tried to find even fifty or forty to go to town, but the reply was, "we will go in the day light but not in the dark, 32 Of these many went home that evening, and although about 200 had joined us during the night, we were 200 less numerous on the Wednesday morning.

-Wednesday morning.
-With the steamers in the hands of the government, the city, 4 000 musquets and bayone's, perhaps 60 experienced military officers, the well paid officials and their sons and dependants, abundance of ammunition, a park of artillery well served, the garrison, and the aid of all who are prejudiced in favor of colonial government, it had become a difficult task for a collection of undisciplined half armed countrymen without cannon, scarce of gunpowder, not possessed of a single bayonet, not even of guns or pikes for half their numbers, to coutend successfully against the enemy for the city; we therefore stood on the defensive on Wednesday.
-Gentlemen of influence who were pledged to join us, and even the executive who had commanded us to make the premature and unfortunate movement, neither corresponded with us nor joined us.
-To explain their conduct was beyond my power.
-It discouraged many, and thinned our ranks.
-N
+With the steamers in the handspf the government, the city, 4,000 musquets and bayonets, perhaps 60 experienced military efficers, the well paid officials and their sons and dependants, abundance of ammunition, a park of artillery well served, the garrison, and the aid of al who are prejudiced in favor of colonial government, it had become a difficult task for a collection of undisciplined half irmed countrymen, without cannon, scarce of gunpowder, net possessed of a single bayonet, not even of guns or pikes for half their numbers, to contend successfully against the enemy for the city; we therefore stood on the defensive on Widnesday.
+Gentlemen of influence, who were pledged to join s, and even the executive who had commanded us to make the premature and unfortunate movement, neither corresponded with us nor joined us.
+To explain their conduct was beyord my power.
+It discouraged many, and thinned our ranks.33